 About Emergency Medical Conditions

 After an accident, it is important to seek medical care within 14 days.
 Bart Gatz, MD, of American Interventional Pain Institute in Greenacres, Florida, is a licensed physician who can carry out your EMC to ensure you are eligible for the maximum insurance benefit.
-Dr. Gatz is a distinguished pain specialist who can not only help with your EMC, but he also specializes in helping patients heal after an accident, so request an appointment online or by phone today.
+Dr. Gatz is a distinguished pain specialist who can not only help with your EMC, but he also specializes in helping patients heal after an accident.

 What is an EMC?